TheTechRobo/Python_Text_Calculator/modules/README.md

 Created by EVasseure.
 Printing in colour.

 -  `pythonradix.py `
 Base conversion.
-Work in progress, in PR #18.
+Work in progress.